Last updated on October 14th, 2018 at 03:47 pm

 What makes a supercar?
 Car manufacturers, motoring magazines and TV shows commonly use phrases like ‘supercar’ and ‘hypercar’.
 Nevertheless, what do these phrases mean?
-This article cuts through blurb and explains what makes a supercar, where it came from and what it means today.
+This article explains what makes a supercar, where it came from and what it means today.

 What is a Supercar?